 - Amazon Music with Amazon Prime

 Apple launched its own streaming music service, Apple Music, in June of 2015.
-With a monthly subscription of $9.99 ($14.99 for the family plan), you can stream a massive amount of music from the company's long-standing artist catalogue and download content for offline listening.
+With a monthly subscription of $9.99 ($14.99 for the family plan), you can stream a massive amount of music from the company's long-standing artist catalog and download content for offline listening.
 Plus, you'll get custom playlists that are curated to your personal tastes based on your past listening activities.
 You'll also get access to Beats 1, which is a 24-hour per day worldwide radio station with celebrity deejays spinning their favorite hits.
 It's got everything you'd want in a music service and looks great, too.

 If you are deeply integrated with the Apple ecosystem, that is you've got an iPhone, iPad, Mac computer, and Apple TV (or some combination of the like), then Apple Music is the best choice for you.
+Apple Music is $10 per month for an individual subscription or $15 per month for a family plan (free during the 3-month trial).
+It's in your Music app.
+Here's how to sign up for it.

-YouTube Red and Google Play Music
+YouTube Music and Google Play Music

 If you have Amazon Prime, you definitely want this app.
 Even if you pay for another music service, it's worth having around simply because it is included with the cost of your membership.

 Amazon Music Unlimited is the premium version of the streaming music service.
 You have access to more than 10 million songs (five times as much as a Prime membership basic plan), you can download music for offline listening, and have Alexa play you specific songs through your Echo or Dot.
+Tiers range in price from $8 to $15 per month.

 Pandora is all about music discovery and does it better than most.
 It aggregates content based on the Music Genome Project's attribute algorithm.
 You may prefer personally crafted playlists by real people, but Pandora's lack of human interaction produces content you didn't even know you liked.
-The key is to hitting the "Thumbs Up" or "Thumbs Down" on every song so that you can hone your station to fit your style.
+The key is to hit the "Thumbs Up" or "Thumbs Down" on every song so that you can hone your station to fit your style.
 Pandora offers radio-style streaming.
-You can skip a few songs per day for free, or get unlimited skips with a Plus or Premium subscription).
+You can skip a few songs per day for free, or get unlimited skips with a Plus or Premium subscription.
 The joy is in sitting back and listening to hours of music without having to stop and find a new station.

 With a subscription to Pandora Plus, you can create personalized stations, skip songs, and listen to your favorite stations offline.
 Pandora's Premium tier focuses more on the streaming music side of things, letting you download anything you want, create playlists, and enjoy high-quality playback.
 Both paid tiers are ad-free.

 If you like the idea of letting a complex algorithm set your day's tone so you don't have to do any of the work finding something to listen to, let Pandora take you on a musical exploration.
+It's free with ads, $5 per month for Pandora Plus, or $10 per month for Pandora Premium.
+There is also a Premium Family plan for $15 a month.
+On top of having Premium features, the family plan also has an Our Soundtrack feature, which selects certain tunes based on each family member's listening habits.

 SoundCloud is a great way to discover new independent artists, listen to new tracks from popular musicians, and connect with other music fans.
 It is also a way for musicians to get their songs out to the world without needing a record contract.
 It is heavily structured with a social aspect.
 SoundCloud is everything Apple Music wishes it could be when it comes to connecting artists with fans.
 You can follow your friends and bands, add songs to your favorites, and create playlists.
 Your followers can also listen to a stream of music you have reposted or uploaded yourself.
 The key to getting the most out of SoundCloud is building up a healthy social feed.